 Another photographer, Sasha, an American now living in Sweden, joined our little group and we now chatted to kill time.
 Around 3:30 pm, Gina finally showed up after an eventful Metro ride (many of the Metro stations were now closed if they were too close to the route).
 Finally, at around 4:42 the riders arrived in Paris to finish the last 50km by circling the route several times.

 From our spot, the riders would pass us six times before the final stage was complete.
 We all figured we would have plenty of opportunities to capture a few good frames.
-Gina picked up my second camera and she too fired away.
+Did we ever, some shots are so detailed and clear that you can make out the aftershokz as600sg trekz writing on their sport watches, needless to say, we were very happy about our spot, Gina picked up my second camera and she too fired away.
 Below are a few of the images we captured.